edoardottt/eJPT-notes/README.md

 > **Note**
 > These are all the notes I took while following the INE course for eJPT certification, I strongly think everything you need to pass the exam is in this 'cheatsheet'.

+Notes by [@edoardottt](https://www.edoardoottavianelli.it/), exam passed with 19/20 score.

 Info about eJPT certification [here](https://security.ine.com/certifications/ejpt-certification/).
 Read also my [blog post](https://www.edoardoottavianelli.it/post/post7/post7.html) about eJPT certification.